RWS/studio-api-docs/articles/hints_tips/UsefulTips/UsefulTipsApiArticle.md

 ***

 ## Remarks
 When adding tips, the Useful Tips service first checks if they already exist in the Useful Tips collection from Studio and then attempts to add only those that are identified as new.
 Depending on whether or not Studio was launched as administrator, the user may receive a message from the service indicating a requirement to elevate the user rights prior to updating the Useful Tips collection in Studio with the new tips from the plugin.
 > [!Note]
-> It is required to elevate the user rights to administrator, as the locale tip files that manage the Useful Tips collection in Studio reside in the Trados Studio 2019+ installation directory.
+> It is required to elevate the user rights to administrator, as the locale tip files that manage the Useful Tips collection in Studio reside in the <var:ProductName> installation directory.
 > Only a user with administrator access rights can modify files from the installation direcotry.

-### UpdateHistory
+### Update History

 The Useful Tips service records all attempts made to add new tips to the Useful Tips collection in Studio.
 This is necessary in cases where the user opted-out when responding to the message asking if they would like to proceed and update Useful Tips collection in Studio; in this case, the decision from the user will be persisted and no further attempt is made to add those tips to Studio.

 **Q:** Where can I locate the _UpdateHistory.xml_ and _Settings.xml_ files of the Useful Tips service?
 **A:** They are both located in the users roaming directory:
-`C:\Users\[username]\AppData\Roaming\RWS Community\UsefulTipsService\Settings`
+_C:\Users\\**[username]**\AppData\Roaming\RWS Community\UsefulTipsService\Settings_
 > [!NOTE]
 > Replace **[username]** with your OS login account name